Samsung/tizen-docs/docs/application/tizen-studio-0/extension-sdk/inmobi.md

 You can [**download the attached zip file**](media/tizen_inmobi_sdk_0831.zip) which has **inmobi-tizen-adsdk_1.0.3.zip, api references for native, unity, and web adlibraries, 3 sample apps, and Unityadlib.unitypackage** at the end of this page.

-## Getting Started with InMobi Tizen Ads
+## Get Started with InMobi Tizen Ads

 To start off, please follow the below steps to create account and register your app with Inmobi.